TheSilvered/nest/docs/stdlib/json_library.md

 **Returns:**

-Returns the parsed data as a Nest object according to the [table above](#type-correlations).
+The parsed data as a Nest object according to the [table above](#type-correlations).

 **Example:**